 1. Consider opening your home’s floorplan

-The popular open concept floorplan hasn’t been around for that long, so it’s likely that your older home’s layout leaves your design feeling cramped or choppy.
+The popular open concept floorplan hasn’t been around for that long, so it’s likely that your older home’s layout leaves your design feeling cramped or choppy (older kitchen layouts do this a lot).
 Breathe new life into your space by knocking down non-load bearing walls or widening doorways.